IftyBukhariWork-0/Migration-Patterns/README.md

 DISCUSSION:

+The goal is to analyse existing venue connections to identify commonalities and ultimately:
+Develop a standardised taxonomy and data model
+Define a small set of reusable, declarative migration templates (“patterns”) Integrate these patterns into metadata-driven automation frameworks (FTRP/LOCP, AMDB, IMDB)

+Ideally, the aim is for a concise set of patterns rather than a large variety.

+I believe the necessary information exists across various teams (networks, development, operations), and John has already suggested a few key contacts:

+Andrew Krisby (Framework Lead)
+Zhe Wang (APAC Venue Team Lead)
+James Telford (EMEA Venue Team Lead)
+Eric Compton (AMER Venue Team Lead)

+That list seems like a good start as there are really only a few patterns which can be composed of layers -- network protocol, connection security requirements, exchange login requirements and similar.
+Each of those has a defined pattern, so we should be able to compose a large variety of connectivity details by selecting an item from each list, as it were.

 We can focus on the 80/20 model.
 As such, we have TCP and UDP connectivity as the primary means.
 There are others, like rrcp, SQL replication, etc., but those are such that there are only 1 or 2 venues using each.
 Therefore, we probably shouldn't try to model them, for now, aside from ensuring that we have a defined network protocol type entry in the DB.

 Some venues will have multiple UDP and TCP connections -- UDP channels for data, UDP channels for recovery, TCP to request recovery, UDP for reference, etc.  So, while there are multiple such connections required, the network protocols are well defined.